Key takeaways:

 Deciding when to start checking a man’s PSA level is complicated due to the potential for false-positive test results.

 When a PSA value is concerning, it may require invasive testing like a prostate biopsy to better understand the prostate’s health.
-But in the case of a false positive, this can cause unnecessary pain, infection, and blood in the semen.
+But in the case of a false positive, this can cause unnecessary pain, infection, and the appearance of blood in semen.

 Recommended reading: Know Your Prostate Cancer Risk: Calculator and Risk Factors